All of the information on this page was either presented at trial in 2008, or available to Michael’s defence team.

 A new witness presented in the case.
 You will find an analysis of his testimony here:

-COINCIDENTALLY, AS WELL AS PROVIDING TESTIMONY THAT MICHAEL ROSS HAD BEEN IN KILN CORNER TOILETS ON THE EVENING OF THE MURDER, WILLIAM GRANT ALSO GAVE DETAILS OF HAVING WITNESSED MICHAEL ROSS AND ANOTHER MALE PERSON SHOUTING RACIST ABUSE AND THREATS OF VIOLENCE OUTSIDE THE MUMUTAZ ON AN UNSPECIFIED DATE IN MAY.
+COINCIDENTALLY, AS WELL AS PROVIDING TESTIMONY THAT MICHAEL ROSS HAD BEEN IN KILN CORNER TOILETS WEARING A BALACLAVA AND HOLDING A GUN ON THE EVENING OF THE MURDER, WILLIAM GRANT ALSO GAVE DETAILS OF HAVING WITNESSED MICHAEL ROSS AND ANOTHER UNIDENTIFIED MALE PERSON SHOUTING RACIST ABUSE AND THREATS OF VIOLENCE OUTSIDE THE MUMUTAZ LATE IN THE EVENING ON AN UNSPECIFIED DATE IN MAY 1994, AROUND 2 WEEKS PRIOR TO THE MURDER.

-This ‘sighting’ became one of the charges led at trial.
-It was only dropped towards the end of the proceedings, just days before jury deliberations.
+This ‘sighting’ became ‘Charge 1’ and was only dropped towards the end of the proceedings, just days before jury deliberations.

 How is all of this relevant to Michael Ross now?